SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 }

 ```
-Inside your module redefine the provider:
+Inside your module, redefine the provider:
  ```javascript
 providers: [
     {